 The current programs offered through the Initiative focus on increasing the number of translatable opportunities in women’s health at Massachusetts research institutions.
 Every program will support research that furthers our understating of sex and gender differences especially for diseases or conditions that affect women solely, disproportionately, or differently.

 - The First Look Awards supports early translational research performed by faculty and at a Massachusetts not-for-profit research institution and connects early stage researchers with a network of advisors and colleagues through the Connor’s Center for Women’s Health at Brigham and Women’s Hospital.

 - The Women’s Health Innovation Grants target innovations that have translational potential and preliminary supporting data, but still require a key set of proof of concept experiments prior to attracting a commercial partner or spinning out into a new company.

-- The Women’s Health Program supports collaborative projects that aim to improve the discovery, technical innovation, and/or analysis of datasets to answer pressing life science questions around women’s health.
+- The Women’s Health Collaboration Program supports collaborative projects that aim to improve the discovery, technical innovation, and/or analysis of datasets to answer pressing life science questions around women’s health.